 Goal Setting for Moms

-Every year, people set goals and then fall short.
+Every year, moms set goals and then fall short.
+Why?

 As busy moms, we often put ourselves, and our goals long after everyone else.

 As moms, we deserve to work towards and reach our goals too.

 Goal setting for moms is important not only for us to reach our goals for self-fulfillment, but also to be an example to our kids.